Contents

 #

-A part file is a Dart source file that contains a part of directive.
-For usage guidance, visit the Effective Dart entry.
+A part file is a Dart source file that contains a part of directive and is included in a library using the part directive.

 Potentially non-nullable